katerinamerkulova/filmsearch/README.md

 # filmsearch

-A film search engine via plot descriptions based on wikipedia.
+A film search engine via plot descriptions based on wikipedia https://filmsearch-app.herokuapp.com/.

 There are 7 folders with python scripts and files: